stevedepp/bqml/README.md

 #

-> A quick review of code is provide here.
-Here at bottom, I am showing you a "try except" routine for checking whether a data set needs to be created for the model to run.
+> ... via Flask [pause].
+Here is a route to clean up datasets so that the model can be re run.

 Local serving